thiagoa/notes/Windows.md

   - Click on "Change advanced power settings"
     - Expand "Processor power management"
     - Expand "Maximum processor state" -> On battery, type "80%" in place of "100%"
+    - Expand ""Sleep" -> "Allow wake timers" -> "Plugged in: Check "Disable" (do disable "On battery" as well)
+- Control Panel -> Hardware and Sound -> Power Options -> System Settings
+  - Click on "Change settings that are currently unavailable"
+    - Uncheck "Turn on fast startup (recommended)
   - Hit OK or Apply
 - Right click on the taskbar -> Taskbar settings
   - Disable Chat